JoseDeFreitas/awesome-youtubers/CONTRIBUTING.md

   </ol>
 </details>

-## Add the YouTuber following this format
+## Markdown format for the YouTuber

 ```html
 [<img align="left" height="94px" width="94px" alt="Channel's avatar" src="LINK_TO_THE_AVATAR_OF_THE_YOUTUBE_CHANNEL"/>](LINK_TO_THE_CHANNEL_MAIN_PAGE)